 The supplied FM antenna, though basic, should provide better reception in cases where the internal antenna does not suffice.
 Remember to change the rear antenna switch from internal to external when using an external antenna.

 For optimal performance, place the radio and/or antenna near a window or outside wall.
-For optimal AM reception, try a wireless AM antenna from Radio Shack or Terk.
+For optimal AM reception, try a wireless AM antenna.
 Make sure the power cord and antenna are not bundled together or near each other.

 Our jacks are 1/8 inch (3.5mm), stereo mini in size.